Imitative learning: Imitative learning in humans

-One explanation for this is that humans follow conventions.
+Learning biases in human Imitation

+Humans are also subject to learning biases when selecting which model's behaviour to imitate, and tending to choose models who are more likely to possess information that will increase the learner's survival and reproduction.
+Examples of some learning biases are the conformity bias, success bias, prestige bias and self-similarity biases, which will be explained in greater detail.

+Conformity bias

 A study by Clegg and Legare tested this by demonstrating a method of making a necklace to young children.
 In demonstrations, the model added a step which was not necessary for the achievement of the final goal of completing the necklace.
 In one demonstration, the model used a language cue to inform the children that the making of the necklace is instrumental, e.g., "I am going to make a necklace.
 Let's watch what I am doing.
 I am going to make a necklace."
 In another demonstration, the model used language cues to imply that they were making the necklace according to convention, e.g., "I always do it this way.
 Everyone always does it this way.
 Let's watch what I am doing.
 Everyone always does it this way."
 In the conventional condition, children copied the model with more fidelity, including the unnecessary step.
 In the instrumental condition, they did not copy the unnecessary step.
 The study suggests that children discern when to imitate, viewing convention as a salient reason for copying behaviour in order to fit in with the convention.
 Taking cues for proper behaviour from the actions of others, rather than using independent judgement, is called a conformity bias.

+Success bias

+The success bias is when humans imitate individuals deemed successful in the field they also wish to be successful in.
+An experiment game conducted by Moore, Smith and Salemi in 2001 presented MBA students with a sum of money to allocate across 3 different investment options.
+They would receive different monetary return rates for each option, and the rates would change over 16 different rounds of the game.
+Every round, each player would choose their allocated option, receive their returns, and have the chance to alter their investment option for the next round.
+One group made their decisions and received returns in isolation, while another group could see the allocations and performance rankings of the other participants under anonymous labels.
+Results from this experiment found that the second group mimicked the investment allocations of the top performers in the previous rounds, and this resulted in a higher overall performance compared to the group of participants who only drew from their own experience.
+Hence, people are inclined to imitate the actions of more successful others in their respective fields.
+Further studies have found that there is heavier reliance on this bias the more uncertain or difficult a task is.